British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 I still insist that everybody has that backwards [cia.gov]

+The British Airways debacle was an instance of a catastrophic failure being brought on by an unusually but statistically predictable event.
+Therefore, the new vendor the CEO brought in wasn't up to the job he hired them for.
+That's the CEO's fault, end of story.

+The real problem is that people who are good at IT operations make their job look too easy.
+A fool looking at the lack of drama in a well-run data center is apt to mistake that for the job being easy.

-Country of origin isn't the issue (Score:3, Insightful)
+Country of origin isn't the issue (Score:5, Insightful)

 Having a foreign IT staff isn't the issue, having an incompetent IT staff that is not able to manage the system and deal with issues like this is.
 If you are firing people who are able to do this and bringing in people who are barely able to hold stuff together because it lowers the salaries you pay then it is your own fault.